Infinite utility: counterparts and ultimate locations: Ordeal and Depletion

 \subsection{Depletion: people vs people at times}

+I now return to the twist to the Depletion case where depleting the resource increases the quality of life for a few centuries, but then reduces it significantly for all eternity (see \S \ref{subsect: against people}).
+I will first show that people-at-times-centeredness leads to the conclusion that conservation is better than depletion.
+I then explain why person-centeredness leads to incomparability.

+It should be pointed out that although incomparability is consistent with Askell's \citeyearpar{Ask18} conclusion that most pairs of infinite worlds cannot be ranked, the inability of person-centeredness to give a verdict in cases like Depletion is not widely recognized. \cite{Ask18} considers cases where locational order plays a crucial role.
+(I discuss such cases in the next section.)
+That person-centeredness does not even allow us to deal with cases like Depletion is not well recognized in the literature on infinite ethics.

-Let us now return to Eternal Depletion (i.e., the twist to the Depletion case that we obtain by replacing \enquote{for many centuries} with \enquote{for eternity}; see \S \ref{subsect: against people}).
-Assume, for simplicity, that there is one person per period (say eighty years), and that everyone in the conservation world, $w_c$, has utility $2$.
-In the depletion world, $w_d$, the people that live in the first two periods have utility $2.1$ and the rest have utility $1$.
-In other words, the utility sequences that go with $w_c$ and $w_d$ are as follows.
+Let us assume, for simplicity, that there is one person per period (say eighty years), and that everyone in the conservation world, $w_C$, has utility $2$.
+In the depletion world, $w_D$, the people in the first two periods have utility $3$ and the rest have utility $1$.
+In other words, the utility sequences that go with $w_C$ and $w_D$ are as follows:

-Due to the non-identity effect, the two worlds have at most a small number of individuals in common.
+As in the original version of Depletion (where the time horizon is finite), the two worlds eventually have no individuals in common.

-In the original version of Depletion, utilitarianism prefers conservation since conservation produces more utility.
-But since utilitarianism leads Parfit to unwanted implications in different number cases, he resorts to intuition.\footnote{Parfit's intuition in the Depletion case is shared by many, but it is by no means unchallenged \citep[cf.][145--150]{Boo08}.
-For discussion, see \citet[\S 3.1]{Rob19}.} He suggests that, all else being equal, \begin{quotation} it is better that those who live are better off than those who would have lived. \citep[360]{Par84} \end{quotation} Does this intuition become any less appealing in the Depletion case if the future is infinite?
-Would depletion be permissible if it increased the quality of life for a few centuries, but then reduced the quality of life for all eternity?
-I have found no good reason to think that this is so.